 Picaboo's print quality isn't the best, but it makes up for this with the options it gives you when you're putting your photo book together.
 Its software manages to be easy to use while giving you loads of options to play with, including searchable background and clip art to help you nail exactly the look you're after for your finished book, as well as the ability to polish your photos so that they match your backgrounds.
 Picaboo has recently added an updated version of its editing tool, which offers a cleaner, more intuitive interface but might have a few bugs.
 For time time being, it's probably safest to stick with the older designer.

-For a great all-round option it's hard to go wrong with Shutterfly.
+For a great all-round photo book service it's hard to go wrong with Shutterfly.
 It provides simple and more involved tools to help you design your photo book, with loads of templates and backgrounds to choose from.
 But if you'd rather leave it to the experts, it also provides a Make My Book services.
 With this option, you choose a size and style and hand over up to 800 photos and any special instructions, and Shutterfly's designers will have your book ready for review in three days.
 Shutterfly is also one of the most affordable photo book services around, with prices starting at just $14.99 if you design the book yourself.

-Snapfish won't design your book for you, but its process is almost as easy.
+Snapfish won't design a book for you, but its process is almost as easy.
 It provides over 120 themes with a massive selection of backgrounds to work with, and once you've settled on your chosen style it'll guide you through the design process with a straightforward drag-and-drop interface.
 The end results aren't quite up to the quality of other services listed here and the templates tend to be aimed at home users rather than professionals, but you should be able to get a good deal on the price if you're willing to invest time customizing it.